KyleAMathews/typefaces/README.md

 ## Other ideas to explore

 * Add subsetted version of every font.
-* Initially I've just added support for the Latin version of fonts.
+* Initially I’ve just added support for the Latin version of fonts.
   Would love to hear ideas for how to support other languages.
 Perhaps additional css files e.g. `require('open-sans/greek')`?
-* Ship fallback css helpers — figuring out your fallback css isn't particularly easy.
-Perhaps there's a way to automate this.
-E.g. if you're using typeface X at fontsize Y with fallback font Z, here's a function to generate the fallback css.
+* Ship fallback css helpers — figuring out your fallback css isn’t particularly easy.
+Perhaps there’s a way to automate this.
+E.g. if you’re using typeface X at fontsize Y with fallback font Z, here’s a function to generate the fallback css.
 * Explore futher optimizations for loading fonts. https://www.zachleat.com/web/comprehensive-webfonts/ has a long list.